julianiff/infinite-image-list/README.md

 ## Infinite image list, implemented with react hooks

-Available Props are fetchUrl (The url to fetch the urls), ratioUrlFn (the ratio of each individual picture), setMaxImageWidth (The max length of each picture), threshold (the threshold from when the updater gets the next page.)
+Available Props are inputUrl (The url to fetch the urls), ratioUrlFn (the ratio of each individual picture), setMaxImageWidth (The max length of each picture), threshold (the threshold from when the updater gets the next page.)